UK Launches Consultation on Implementing OECD Crypto Reporting Framework

 "The government is also implementing international standards to close gaps in the tax transparency system that have emerged as a result of recent developments in financial technology and the global crypto-asset market," the budget said.

 The consultation closes on May 29.
+Once the feedback is in, the government will publish a response and seek further feedback on draft regulations.

 Disclosure